paddytonge/SOWFA-6/exampleCases/Durham_precursor_neutral/README.md

 NOTE: For paraview visualisation, you will need to purge loaded modules, then do 'module load openfoam', 'source $OPENFOAM_HOME/OpenFOAM/etc/bashrc',
       and finally 'module load paraview'

-To run the simulation, excute
+To run the simulation, execute:

 sbatch runscript.preprocess

 You may want to then check the mesh with paraview.
-Once completed, continue the simulation by executing
+Once completed, continue the simulation by executing:

 sbatch runscript.solve.1